-Based on the evidence, the Commission finds decrement pricing is not included in NIPSCO's forecast for purposes of this FAC proceeding.
-If in the future coal decrement pricing is included in NIPSCO's forecast or has been used, NIPSCO shall file testimony, schedules, and workpapers addressing any need for and reasonableness of coal decrement pricing and related inputs consistent with the Commission's July 17, 2019 Order in Cause No. 38706 FAC 123.
+The Commission finds, based on the evidence, that decrement pricing is not included in NIPSCO's forecast for purposes of this FAC proceeding.
+If coal decrement pricing is included in NIPSCO's forecast or has been used, NIPSCO shall file testimony, schedules, and workpapers in its future FAC proceedings addressing any need for and the reasonableness of any utilization of coal decrement pricing and shall provide inputs to its calculation of the coal price decrement consistent with the Commission's July 17, 2019 Order in Cause No. 38706 FAC 123.

-C. Renewable Energy Credits ("RECs").
-Ms. Robles provided an update on NIPSCO's treatment of RECs associated with its energy purchases under wind and solar purchased power agreements ("PPAs").
-She testified that pursuant to the Commission's July 24, 2008 Order in Cause No. 43393 ("43393 Order"), NIPSCO began receiving power and seeking recovery of costs associated with the wholesale purchase and sale agreements for wind energy from Barton Wind Farm on April 10, 2009 and Buffalo Ridge Wind Farm on April 15, 2009.
-Consistent with the Commission's August 7, 2019 Order in Cause No. 45194 ("45194 Order"), NIPSCO began receiving power and seeking recovery of costs associated with the wholesale purchase and sale agreement for wind energy from Rosewater on November 20, 2020.
-Pursuant to the Commission's June 5, 2019 order in Cause No. 45195 ("45195 Order") NIPSCO began receiving power and seeking recovery of costs associated with the wholesale purchase and sale agreement for wind energy from Jordan Creek on December 2, 2020.
-Consistent with the Commission's February 19, 2020 order in Cause No. 45310 ("45310 Order") NIPSCO began receiving power and seeking recovery of costs associated with the wholesale purchase and sale agreement for wind energy from Indiana Crossroads Wind Generation LLC on December 17, 2021.
-Consistent with the 43393, 45194, 45195, and 45310 Orders, NIPSCO is also crediting any off-system sales created by its wind and solar PPAs.
-For the months of April, May, and June 2023, NIPSCO received 242,205 MWhs, 179,797 MWhs, and 150,534 MWhs, respectively.
+Renewable Energy Credits ("RECs").
+Ms. Robles provided an update on C. NIPSCO's treatment of RECs associated with its energy purchases under wind and solar purchased power agreements ("PPAs").
+She testified that pursuant to the Commission's (1) July 24, 2008 Order in Cause No. 43393 ("43393 Order"), NIPSCO began receiving power and seeking recovery of costs associated with the wholesale purchase and sale agreements for wind energy from Barton Wind Farm on April 10, 2009 and Buffalo Ridge Wind Farm on April 15, 2009; (2) August 7, 2019 Order in Cause No. 45194 ("45194 Order"), NIPSCO began receiving power and seeking recovery of costs associated with wholesale purchase and sale agreement for wind energy from Rosewater on November 20, 2020; (3) June 5, 2019 order in Cause No. 45195 ("45195 Order") NIPSCO began receiving power and seeking recovery of costs associated with the wholesale purchase and sale agreement for wind energy from Jordan Creek on December 2, 2020; (4) February 19, 2020 order in Cause No. 45310 ("45310 Order"), NIPSCO began receiving power and seeking recovery of costs associated with the wholesale purchase and sale agreement for wind energy from Indiana Crossroads Wind Generation LLC on December 17, 2021; (5) May 5, 2021 Order in Cause No. 45462 ("45462 Order") NIPSCO began receiving power and seeking recovery of costs associated with the wholesale purchase and sale agreement for solar energy from Dunn's Bridge I Solar Generation LLC on August 4, 2023; and (6) July 28, 2021 in Cause No. 45524 ("45224 Order"), NIPSCO began receiving power and seeking recovery of costs associated with the wholesale purchase and sale agreement for solar energy from Indiana Crossroads Solar Generation LLC on August 9, 2023.
+Consistent with the 43393, 45194, 45195, 45310, 45462, and 45524 Orders, NIPSCO is also crediting any off-system sales created by its wind and solar PPAs.
+For the reconciliation period, NIPSCO received 93,693 MWhs (July), 122,849 MWhs (August), and 105,083 (September).

-Ms. Robles testified that pursuant to the Commission's May 5, 2021 Order in Cause No. 45462, NIPSCO began receiving power and seeking recovery of costs associated with the wholesale purchase and sale agreement for solar energy from Dunn's Bridge I Solar Generation LLC ("Dunn's Bridge I") on August 4, 2023.
-Pursuant to the Commission's July 28, 2021 Order in Cause No. 45524, NIPSCO began receiving power and seeking recovery of costs associated with the wholesale purchase and sale agreement for solar energy from Indiana Crossroads Solar Generation LLC ("Crossroads Solar") on August 8, 2023.
-Therefore, she said that costs associated with the wholesale purchase and sale agreement for solar energy with Crossroads Solar and Dunn's Bridge I are included in NIPSCO's projected fuel costs.
+Ms. Robles testified that pursuant to the Commission's September 1, 2021 Order in Cause No. 45541, NIPSCO anticipates receiving power in January 2024 and is seeking recovery of costs associated with the wholesale purchase and sale agreement for wind energy from Indiana Crossroads Wind II LLC ("Crossroads Wind II").
+Therefore, she stated costs associated with the wholesale purchase and sale agreement for wind energy with Crossroads Wind II are included in NIPSCO's projected fuel costs.